AntonLydike/EMBARK/README.md

 Debugging information is also emitted, it's a json formatted file called `<name>.img.dbg`.

 To generate such an image, run `python3 package.py out/kernel <user bin 1> <usr bin 2> ... output/path/memory.img`.
 You can edit the script to change various variables.
-They somewhat well documented.
+They atre somewhat well documented.